sk3p7ic/sk3p7ic-blog/content/post/into-final-semester.md

   content and this time boasting an attendance of nearly 30 students.
 A survey was performed after the workshop for which I was rated 4.7.
-- Assisted with planning and coordinating travel to external events, such as HackUTD at UT Dallas, by assiting with the procurement of lodging and other necessities.
+- Assisted with planning and coordinating travel to external events, such as HackUTD at UT Dallas, by assisting with the procurement of lodging and other necessities.

 While I did greatly enjoy my time acting as an officer, I ultimately did not